 By the time she was 23, Mulholland had participated in more than fifty sit-ins and protests.
 She was a Freedom Rider, a participant in the near riotous Jackson, Mississippi Woolworth Sit-in, and helped plan and organize the March on Washington in 1963.
 On a local level, she was part of the first Arlington sit-ins, which integrated lunch counters across northern Virginia, and helped to coordinate demonstrations at Glen Echo Park, Bethesda's Hiser Theater amongst other locations.

 It's a foreign concept now but for many years, Arlington County did not have its own fire department.
 Instead, the county was served by a number of independent volunteer fire departments.
 These were organized locally, typically within neighborhoods where citizen leaders saw the need for some level of fire protection and established a resource right in their own neighborhood.
-(The first such VFD was established in Cherrydale in 1898.)
 When a fire broke out, the volunteers would leave their homes or businesses and go fight the flames.
+With the growth of the county, Arlington established a career fire service in July of 1940.

-Inspired by the new LATINO AMERICANS film, we decided to seek out a local perspective on the Latino experience in our community.
-With the help of the good folks at the Arlington Historical Society, I got in touch with Luis Araya, who is a Bureau Chief in the Arlington County Department of Environmental Services (public works).
-He immigrated to Arlington from Bolivia as a young boy in 1966, when very few Latinos lived in the county.
-He's worked for the county government for 40 years and he also happens to be a Director at the Historical Society.
+Luis Araya, immigrated to Arlington from Bolivia as a young boy in 1966, when very few Latinos lived in the county.
+He's worked for the county government for 40 years and he also happens to be a Director at the Arlington Historical Society.
 So he brings an interesting perspective on the experience of Latinos in Arlington over time.
-On top of all that, he's one of the most accomodating people I've ever met -- offering up not only his insights but also his family photos for our local video project.

 A complicated sense of honor can get you killed.
 That’s why people like John Randolph of Roanoke update their wills before engaging in potentially suicidal duels, like the one Randolph had with Henry Clay in 1826.
 And, boy was Randolph’s idea of honor super complicated.